MSco/RealPerfectIdling/README.md

 * Show Price for next Dragon Level

 ##### Changelog:
+* 1.1.0:
+	* New feature added: You can specify a wanted amount of cookies (bank, baked this game or baked all time) and see how long it will take to get it.
 * 1.0.10:
 	* Fixed wrinkler cookies per hour calculation for 12 wrinklers
 * 1.0.9: